urschrei/convertbng/README.md

 `convertbng` accepts either a sequence (such as a list or numpy array) of longitude values and a sequence of latitude values, **or** a single longitude value and single latitude value.
 Note the return type:
 `"returns a list of two lists containing Easting and Northing integers (longs), respectively"`

+**NOTE**: Coordinate pairs outside the BNG bounding box will return a result of
+`[[9999], [9999]]`, which cannot be mapped.
+Since transformed coordinates are guaranteed to be returned in the same order as the input, it is trivial to check for this value.
+Alternatively, ensure your data fall within the bounding box before transforming them:

+**Latitude**:
+East: 1.768960
+West: -6.379880
+**Longitude**:
+North: 55.811741
+South: 49.871159

 `convertlonlat` accepts either a sequence (such as a list or a numpy array) of BNG Eastings, and a sequence of BNG Northings, or a single Easting and a Single Northing.
 Note the return type:
 `"returns a list of two lists containing Longitude and Latitude floats, respectively"`